ctechter/Grainger_GTG_2023/README.md

 Downloaded Files include:
   - Python Kafka Producer
   - Python Kafka Consumer
-  - .ini files to connect to the primary and secondary/DR datacenter
+  - .ini files to connect to the primary and secondary/DR cluster
   - The Workshop Manual (PDF and MS Word Doc format)